Current Serving Senators for the 2024-2025 Session

 Resolutions are documents passed through the Student Senate that affect policy or make a statement or stance on a particular issue.
 Resolution's content can range from parking space assignments to constitutional revisions.
 If there is an issue that is of high concern to you, talk to your senator about introducing a resolution to have the Senate discuss the matter.

 Past resolutions are available for review in the SGA archives.
 Contact the SGA Secretary at sga.secretary@gcsu.edu to set up an appointment to view the records or visit the SGA Directory.
+For the most recent years, please our Initiatives for the SGA Directory or previous examples of past legislation.

 Student Senate Minutes